Christmastime in New York City is wonderful.

 Our visit coincided with SantaCon, much to the disdain of locals.
 The city was filled with people dressed up as Santa with the primary purpose of drinking all day and all night.
 We saw “Santas” drinking out of flasks at 8:00 a.m., stumbling throughout the street (with children saying, “Look, Mom, it’s Santa!”), and barely hanging on to the handrails on the Subway.
 It was easy to see why people complain about the masses crowding their streets.

-With little on our itinerary the following day (except for our flight home!), we wandered the city more, visiting the World Trade Center site and admiring the way the city’s families practice holiday traditions.
+With little on our itinerary the following day (except for our flight home!), we wandered the city more, admiring the way the city’s families practice holiday traditions.

-The most magical thing happened about an hour before we left – the city’s first snowfall of the season.
-The temperatures dropped when the snow started, but suddenly we felt warmer than we had in a long time.
+The weekend was wonderfully memorable enough as it was, but the most magical thing happened about an hour before we departed for home: the city’s first snowfall of the season.
+The temperatures dropped when the snow started, but suddenly we felt warmer than we had all year long.
+It feels like anything can happen in this city, and this is just one more way New York has captured my heart.

 WHAT YOU SHOULD KNOW ABOUT VISITING NYC AT CHRISTMASTIME